ShashankGupta4/Sudoku-Solver/README.md

 # Sudoku-Solver
-A simple Sudoku solver developed in C#.
-Comes with a very basic SudokuBoard control.
+A simple Sudoku solver developed in C#; comes with a very basic SudokuBoard control.